BIG3 Basketball: The 3-on-3 League's Stars Break Down Ice Cube's Hoops Venture

 "After Kobe retired," Ice Cube says, seated upstairs in Mendenhall's roomy lounge, post combine, "I was like, 'Man this dude scored 60 points his last game, but it's over.'
 And why?
 Because of the wear and tear of the NBA—82 games, plus playoffs, back-to-backs.
 I was like, 'What can we do to still see these dudes play and take out the wear and tear?'"

-Little did Cube know his business partner and manager of 20 years, Jeff Kwatinetz, had stashed an idea of Roger Mason Jr, then-NBA Players Association deputy executive director.
-Kwatinetz and Mason produced the first NBA Awards together.
+Little did Cube know his business partner and manager of 20 years, Jeff Kwatinetz, had stashed an idea with Roger Mason Jr, then-NBA Players Association deputy executive director.
+Kwatinetz and Mason produced the first NBPA Players Awards together.
 During the last NBA lockout, Mason pitched Kwatinetz a half court three-on-three tournament with current NBA players.
 So when Cube vocalized his Mamba inspiration, his partner's lightbulb flashed bright.

 The two tapped former Oakland Raiders CEO Amy Trask to be the BIG3 CEO, then former Wizards developmental coach Joe Connelly III as director of basketball operations and Mason as league president and commissioner.
 The BIG3 had its starting five.